glurp/dsl-gtk/README.md

 Hard codes (gtk) copyed from green_shoes (thank you ashbb :) .

-Based on gtk at first, should evolve for support swt (jruby) Forms (IronRuby) Qt...
+Based on gtk at first,
+Perhaps will be adapte to www/(vaarin or sencha) ...

 Design
 ======